KarlVM12/Interactive-Lab-Hub/Lab 3/README.md

     - Plant Pal: Hi !
 Sun is out today and I'm thriving !
 2. Small Talk/Fun Facts
     - User: Tell me something interesting
-    - Plant Pal: Sunflower will always grow with their flower pointing the sun !
+    - Plant Pal: A cool plant fact about Sunflowers are they will always grow with their flower pointing towards the sun !
 3. Caring for Plant
     - User: Do you need more water?
-    - Plant Pal: I was just watered yesterday, but if you want to throw another 2 oz of water on me I wouldn't mind !
+    - Plant Pal: I was just watered yesterday, I am doing ok !
 4. Emotional Support
     - User: I'm stressed, what should I do?
     - Plant Pal: Take a relaxing walk in the sun and the through the forest, that usually helps you clear your mind !